Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 These are just estimates, but good to know that you can still achieve the same amount of sweetness by using a lower quantity (which already has fewer carbs!)

 Plus, honey also has other nutrients, while white sugar is 100% carbs.
-Here are their stats compared, according to Google data:

 If you opt to switch from refined sugar to honey (this is what I personally did), try to have some other things in mind in order to make sure that you get all the possible benefits from it:

-– use less honey than sugar and always work on reducing the amount.
-For example, when I switch I started adding half a teaspoon of honey in my coffee (as opposed to one full teaspoon of sugar), then reduced it until today when I only add just a bit, maybe a quarter of a teaspoon, if not less.
+For example, when I switched, I started adding half a teaspoon of honey to my coffee (as opposed to one full teaspoon of sugar), then reduced it until today when I only add just a bit, maybe a quarter of a teaspoon, if not less.

 – use raw honey or organic honey or at least try to get it from trustworthy sources.
 It appears that much of the honey in stores is actually fake and made with sugar, and that’s exactly what you don’t need.